-Caution equates to a trading plan of mostly cash, waiting and watching for higher probability setups within this wild pattern, and looking long into fall months.
+Caution equates to a trading plan of mostly cash, waiting and watching for key setups within this wild pattern, and looking long into fall months.

 The Fed’s “accommodations” to support this market may well prevent an overall collapse, but expectations are brewing that this cyclical phase could lead to a sharp, deep drop similar to last September.

 As this market plays the next hand, Simpler’s traders are staying light in number of active trades and watching for honey badgers — assets doing their own thing despite the market.

 We Saw: News - Emotional reactions the more the Fed talks —